What is Photography?

 1. Get professional photography experience

-1. Buy camera gear from shops in Kenya
+1. Buy camera gear

-1. Come up with a pricing plan
+2. Come up with a pricing plan

 1. Invest in a website

 Your website should, of course, showcase your work.
 That’s what your clients will want to see.
-Keep your site organized by breaking your galleries up by category.
+Keep your site organised by breaking your galleries up by category.
 Include a picture of yourself and a page that describes your background and experience.

 Contact information is also a must.
 It’s a good idea to list at least some of your prices.
 This helps manage customer expectations and keeps people from negotiating for a lower price.